-All biological ensiling agents are additionally tested for osmotolerance during the annual quality test.
-Lactic acid bacteria with a low osmotolerance do not perform well in high DM silages such as in AC1c.
-Where the detected osmotolerance levels in products certified for action category 1c are below 30% of the declared microbial counts over three consecutive years, the respective manufacturer is advised accordingly.
+All biological ensiling agents for the DLG Quality Mark are additionally tested for osmotolerance during the annual quality test.
+Lactic acid bacteria with a low osmotolerance do not perform well in high DM silages such as in AC Ic.
+If detected levels of microbial counts in products certified for action category Ic are below 30% of the declared counts from the last 3 years, the manufacturer is addressed accordingly.

-The osmotolerance-test or "Rostock Fermentation Test" (RFT) is an in vitro test using forage juice in test tubes.
-By adding a certain amount of potassium chloride (KCI) it is possible to increase osmolality and simulate higher dry matter levels in the test tubes.
-The test analyses the activity of natural occurring and supplemented lactic acid bacteria together with the contents of fermentable carbohydrates in the forage (Richter et al. 2010).
-The pH decrease after 3 days fermentation in tubes with and without KCI will give a good indication about how osmotolerant the additive is.
-The basic principle of the test is the adaption of the fermentation media to the conditions of a three days fermented silage using the osmolality, a parameter that includes the total concentration of soluble ingredients with osmotic behaviour.
+The osmotolerance test or "Rostock Fermentation Test" (RFT) is an in vitro test using forage juice in test tubes at room temperature.
+By adding a defined amount of potassium chloride (KCI) to the juice, it is possible to increase osmolality and simulate higher dry-matter levels in the test tubes (osmolality expresses the total concentration of soluble ingredients with osmotic behaviour).
+The test analyses the activity of naturally occurring and supplemented lactic acid bacteria together with the contents of fermentable carbohydrates in the forage (Richter, Spieker, Schuster, & Baranowski, 2010).
+The pH decrease after 3 days fermentation in tubes with and without KCI will give a good indication how osmotolerant the tested additive is.
+The basic principle of the test is the adaption of the fermentation media to good conditions in grass-based silage fermented for 3 days.

-One application of the RFT is the check-up of different silage additives from one year to the next for the DLG.
-A great advantage of this test is the good standardisation of the test conditions and the fastness compared to ensiling trials.
-With the help of a cluster analysis it is possible to identify additives that work not very well (Cluster IV).
+One application of the RFT is the check-up of different silage additives from 1 year to the next for the DLG.
+A great advantage of this test is the good standardization of the test conditions and the short test period compared to ensiling trials.
+With the help of a cluster analysis, it is possible to identify additives that do not work very well (Cluster IV).

-Comparison of the German DLG and the French INRA schemes
+1.5 | Comparison of the German DLG and the French INRA schemes

-The big difference between the German DLG and the French IRA schemes was the size of the silos and the wilting degree of the forage (Pflaum et al. 1997).
+The big difference between the German DLG and the French INRA (Institut National de la Recherche Agronomique) schemes was the size of the silos and the wilting degree of the forage (Pflaum et al., 1997).
 In France the test silos had a capacity of 4 m3, which were close to practical conditions and the forage was cut and ensiled without any wilting.
-In Germany, laboratory silos with a volume of 1.5 litres were used and the forage was wilted to different DM contents.
-Furthermore, the French approval scheme was compulsory for the authorisation for a product and included an obligatory determination of silage intake and digestibility with sheep for chemical additives.
-In Germany, the DLG scheme is on a voluntary basis and the applicant chooses among various AC tests according to the additive's specific mode of action.

-In 1994 and 1995 comparative ensiling trials with the same forage and the same wilting degree were carried out in Theix, France, for a direct comparison between the DLG and INRA schemes.
+In Germany, laboratory silos with a volume of 1.5 L were used and the forage was wilted to different DM contents.
+Furthermore, the French approval scheme was compulsory for the authorization for a product and included an obligatory determination of silage intake and digestibility with sheep for chemical additives.
+In Germany, the DLG scheme is on a voluntary basis and the applicant chooses among various AC tests according to the additive's specific mode of action for a direct comparison between the DLG and INRA schemes.
 In 1995, Switzerland joined in on the comparison.
 The Swiss approval system is similar to the DLG method.

+In 1994 and 1995, comparative ensiling trials with the same forage and the same wilting degree were carried out in Theix, France,